F.A.Q. By New Players

 Q: Will there be people to help me?

 A: Absolutely!
 PRO has many staff members on site during the event to answer your questions.
 These staff members are announced at opening ceremonies so that you know who they are before game play starts.
 You can also see a list of staff here.

 Q: Do I have to PC my first event?

 A: We prefer that players PC their first event.
-There is a certain "magic" that is lost by NPCing your first event.
-And the game is a bit easier to learn when you only have your character card to memorize.
-Having said that, we realize that if you join the game with an existing player, that you will want to enjoy your first event together and do not force anyone to PC their first event.
+There is a certain "magic" lost by NPCing your first event, and the game is a bit easier to learn when you only have your character card to memorize.
+Having said that, we realize that there are many reasons you might want to NPC and do not require anyone to PC their first event.